Taiwan with Kids Itinerary: the Ultimate Guide!

 Having recently completed our own amazing two week Taiwan with kids itinerary we wanted to share our experiences of traveling around Taiwan as a family.
 We explored the cities, beaches and scenic areas of Taiwan and have put together our recommended Taiwan with kids itinerary.
 From chaotic Taipei to the beauty of Alishan and the seaside fun of Kenting, Taiwan is an awesome choice for a family vacation and one of our favorite places to visit in Asia.
 For those of you planning your own Taiwan with kids itinerary, we wanted to share our Taiwan travel guide including the best things to do in Taiwan with kids!

 The convenience operating to your own schedule makes renting a car by far the easiest way to get around Taiwan with kids in tow.
 It’s also possible to travel around using a mix of high-speed trains, buses and tourist shuttles.

 By rental car: Taiwan has excellent roads, good driving standards and lots of free parking.
 We followed a circular route starting and ending in Taipei, Taiwan’s capital city and the point of arrival and departure for most Taiwan travellers.

-By public transport: our Taiwan with kids itinerary can also be completed by publiic transport using a mix of trains and buses.
+By public transport: our Taiwan with kids itinerary can also be completed by public transport using a mix of trains and buses.
 On the west coast of Taiwan, the major cities are serviced by High-Speed Rail while tourist spots like Taroko Gorge and Sun Moon Lake are reachable by bus - click here for Taiwan Rail Pass prices

 Taiwan with kids Route